gaak99/oxly/README.md

 * See `oxly cmd --help`.

 ##### Tips for a clean -- no conflicts are a wonderful thang -- merge
 * I have a misc notes file I slang url's and ideas to several times a day on Emacs and Orgzly and oxmerge once a day.
 And I'm mostly adding new (org top level) entries and much less changing older ones.
 To get a better chance of a clean (auto) merge I usually append note entries on Orgzly and prepend (below org TITLE header(s)) on Emacs.
 Also on Emacs I make sure the body of the note added has a empty line before and after as Orgzly likes it that way.
-So when Orgzly later groks it no changes are done that many result in an anoying dirty merge.
+So when Orgzly later groks it no changes are done that many result in an annoying dirty merge.

 #### Using ediff
 * ediff skillz def a plus here.
 But if you are not currently used to using ediff then this is good way to learn it.
 It's def a non-trivial -- UI-wise and concept-wise  -- but very useful Emacs app.